frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 ![sleepy-jim](https://media2.giphy.com/media/nqS1Eikkw2Lsc/giphy.gif?cid=790b7611e6c1353efa51d04b7c389e2f15b0cd4a88b16900&rid=giphy.gif&ct=g)

-Similarly to CPU, you can find multiple online benchmarks for GPU (e.g. [GPU User Benchmark](https://gpu.userbenchmark.com/)).
+That's a lot of information, I agree.
+Similarly to CPU, you can find multiple online benchmarks for GPU (e.g. [GPU User Benchmark](https://gpu.userbenchmark.com/)) that will do the heavy lifting for you!

 <details>
   <summary>The other lesser known siblings: TPU & IPU</summary>